-Some Tips for Silver Care and Prevention of Tarnish
+Some Silver Cleaning Tips for Care and Prevention of Tarnish

 - Silver will tarnish whenever it is exposed to oxygen; keeping it in enclosed spaces like display cabinets or flatware storage chests will vastly reduce the rate at which it tarnishes.
 If you place Hagerty or 3M Protection Strips in your display cabinet (or any enclosed space) the rate of tarnish will be reduced further still.